Nowadays, the front-end site is not only a webpage but they are becoming rocket science.

 And shape2.svg

-On the code part make sure these both shape have same attributes
+On the code part make sure both shapes have the same attributes

 So let’s start morphing with this two SVG file.